Happy-Ferret/Trigger-Community/README.md

 ## browser
 The complete `browser.*` interface of WebExtensions is available.
 You can read about the details here at [MDN :: WebExtensions - APIs](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API).

-There is two critical difference.
+There are two critical differences:

 1. Callbacks cannot be used.
-2. All methods return a promise, even if they MDN documentation says they do not.
+2. All methods return a promise (which resolves with the expected arguments), even if MDN documentation says they do not.

 For example, in the Trigger localization file I have a string called `error`.
 Normally you would obtain this string by doing `let str_error = browser.i18n.getMessage('error')`, becuase MDN docs says this returns a string synchronously.
-However we are in the Trigger user script scope, so it returns a promise.
-Here are some ways to do this:
+However we are in the Trigger command/userscript scope, so it returns a promise.
+Here are ways how you can handle this:

   > *ES5*
   > ```